ndimaria/IoT/README.md

 ./readTempSQL.py
 ````
 #### 6. Create IFTTT applets
-* Navigate to [IFTTT](https://ifttt.com/) and create an account if you do not have one already
+* Navigate to [IFTTT](https://ifttt.com/) and create an account if you do not have one already.
-* Create a new applet
+* Create a new applet.
   1. Make the "if" trigger "send IFTTT email tagged"
   2. Set the trigger to "#off"
   3. Make the "then" trigger to turn off the smart plug
-* Create a second applet
+* Create a second applet.
   1. Make the "if" trigger "send IFTTT email tagged"
   2. Set the trigger to "#on"
   3. Make the "then" trigger to turn on the smart plug
-* Create a third applet
+* Create a third applet.
-  1. Make the "if" trigger "Say a phrase with a number" for Google Assistant
+  1. Make the "if" trigger "Say a phrase with a number" for Google Assistant.
   2. Enter the text that you want to be able to say to the Google Assistant as well as what you want it to reply.
-For example: "Set thermostat tempertaure to #" and the Google Assistant was set to reply "Setting thermostat temperature to #"
+For example: "Set thermostat tempertaure to #" and the Google Assistant was set to reply "Setting thermostat temperature to #."
-  3. Set the the "then" trigger to "Make a web request"
+  3. Set the the "then" trigger to "Make a web request."
-  4. Type the URL as the following: http://(YOUR_PUBLIC_IP_ADDRESS):8088/?temp={{NumberField}}&status=TRANSITIONING
+  4. Type the URL as the following: http://(YOUR_PUBLIC_IP_ADDRESS):8088/?temp={{NumberField}}&status=TRANSITIONING.
-  * Your public IP address can be found at [WhatIsMyIp](https://www.whatismyip.com/)
+  * Your public IP address can be found at [WhatIsMyIp](https://www.whatismyip.com/).
-  5. Set the "Method" to "Get"
+  5. Set the "Method" to "Get".
 #### 4. Setup On and Off Scipts
-  * Open `turnOn.py` and `turnOff.py`
+  * Open `turnOn.py` and `turnOff.py`.
-  * Change "gmail_user" and "gmail_password" to your own
+  * Change "gmail_user" and "gmail_password" to your own.
-  * Generate the app password by using the following steps (credits to: [GitHub]https://github.com/kevinwlu/iot/tree/master/lesson1)
+  * Generate the app password by using the following steps (credits to: [GitHub]https://github.com/kevinwlu/iot/tree/master/lesson1):
     1. My Account > Sign-in & security > Signing in to Google >
     2. 2-Step Verification > TURN ON > Select a second verification step > Authenticator app (Default)
     3. App passwords > Select the app (Mail) and device (Raspberry Pi) > GENERATE